ocurrent/obuilder/README.md

 - All `(network ...)` fields are ignored, as Docker does not allow per-step control of networking.

+## Experimental macOS Support

+OBuilder abstracts over a fetching mechanism for the Docker base image, the sandboxing for the execution of build steps and the store for the cache.
+This makes OBuilder extremely portable and there exists a (very) experimental [macOS][] backend.

 ## Licensing

 OBuilder is licensed under the Apache License, Version 2.0.